-You can enable overfunding within the costs section of your project dashboard.
-We’ll ask you to list the things that you’d spend the extra money on.
+Overfunding is enabled by default on all projects.
+We advise that you add a list of the things that you’d spend the extra money on.
 This will be displayed on your project page.

 Here's a video showing you how to do this:

 What sort of costs should I overfund for?

 Overfunding should be used to raise funds for added extras– things that would make your project even better, rather than things that are essential to getting the core project delivered.